ColdCodeGitHub/Part-Product-Application/README.md

 # Part-Product-Application
-This was my first major software project in college.
-The purpose of the application is to input part and product data for a busness.
+The purpose of this application is to input part and product data for a busness.